Thursday, October 30, 2025

 “Samuel!
 Samuel!”

-This time, Samuel was ready.
-He took a deep breath and said, "Speak, for your servant is listening."
+This time Samuel answered, “Speak, Lord, for your servant is listening.”

 “Speak, Lord, for your servant is listening.”